What should you really know about browsing for homes online?

 - Walkability and public transportation: WalkScore.com, and APTA.com

 - Hospital ratings: HealthInsight.org, LeapfrogGroup.org, and U.S. News and World Report rankings

-Just remember, you are probably not going to find that “perfect home” while browsing listings on your smartphone.
+Just remember, you are probably not going to find the “perfect home” while browsing listings on your smartphone.
 Instead, consider the online shopping experience to be a good way for you to get a taste of the different types of homes which are available and a general idea of what else is out there.
-Once you have spent time online, you will be ready to share what you have learned with your Realtor.
+Once you have spent time online, you will be ready to share what you have learned with your REALTOR®.

 For more information about buying or selling a home, be sure to work with a REALTOR®, a member of the National Association of REALTORS®.
 Snohomish County-Camano Association of REALTORS® is the voice for real estate in Snohomish County.
 If you have questions for The Expert about real estate email us at firstname.lastname@example.org, or by visiting www.sccar.org.